emote-project/Scenario1/EMOTE-Modules-WIP/ReadMe-WOZ.txt

 Some examples to explain:
-(etc..)\ThalamusStandalone.exe -> Launches thalamus and does nothing else (etc..)\ThalamusStandalone.exe Tiago -> Launches thalamus and automatically creates a character called Tiago (etc..)\Skene.exe -> Launches Skene and connects to the first Thalamus character it gets (if you are working alone in the network then this works fine)
+(etc..)\ThalamusStandalone.exe -> Launches thalamus and does nothing else (etc..)\ThalamusStandalone.exe NAO -> Launches thalamus and automatically creates a character called NAO (etc..)\Skene.exe -> Launches Skene and connects to the first Thalamus character it gets (if you are working alone in the network then this works fine)
-(etc..)\Skene.exe Tiago -> Launches Skene but only connects it to a Thalamus character named Tiago (highly recommended if you are sharing the network with other people using thalamus)
+(etc..)\Skene.exe NAO -> Launches Skene but only connects it to a Thalamus character named NAO (highly recommended if you are sharing the network with other people using thalamus)

 Assuming you have saved a scenario called EmoteWoz1:
 (etc..)\ThalamusStandalone.exe EmoteWoz1 -s -> Launches Thalamus and load the scenario called EmoteWoz1, which automatically launches all the clients you saved in it.